cbase 1.50.0

 usize size )

-Commits physical RAM to a previously reserved address range.
+Commits physical RAM to a previously reserved virtual address block.

 Parameters